cjus/node-neo4j-presentation/presentation/readme.md

 No, I'm not referring to the intelligence community - but more about the power of data in the hands of journalist and citizens armed with technology.

 On January 15th 2017, as many New Yorkers were resting on a cold and lazy Sunday morning, social news and entertainment media company, BuzzFeed, posted an article entitled [Help Us Map TrumpWorld](https://www.buzzfeed.com/johntemplon/help-us-map-trumpworld) which compiled a listing of 1,500 people and organizations associated with, in one way or another, to Donald Trump's varied business interests.
-In the article the authors asked the public to help validate and contribute to the existing list.
+In the article, the authors asked the public to help validate and contribute to the existing list.

 The data was compiled into a Google spreadsheet making it difficult to clearly see the rats nest of underlying interconnections.
 Enter, the team at Neo Technologies who downloaded the data and loaded it into a Neo4j graph.
 Mark Needham, at Neo Technologies, created a [docker container](https://hub.docker.com/r/markhneedham/neo4j-3.1-trumpworld/) packaging both Neo and the TrumpWorld dataset making it easy for anyone to explore the rabbit hole that is Trump World.